On this page

 The United Kingdom will become a non-EU countryAs of 29 March 2019.
-The UK will no longer be part of the European Union.
+The UK (that is: England, Scotland, Wales, and Northern Ireland) will no longer be part of the European Union.
 The EU will view the UK as a non-EU country.
 The expectation is that the EU and the UK will come to some sort of arrangement concerning trade.
 Use the period until 29 March 2019 to study the rules for trade with non-EU countries, and to prepare.

 Stay informedIf you have dealings with the United Kingdom, you’ll do wisely to follow the developments.
 There are several platforms.
 The main governmental one is the Brexitloket (in Dutch):